-Contact the Student Affairs Office to find out if you’re eligible to obtain credit for prior learning.
+Contact the Student Services Office to find out if you’re eligible to obtain credit for prior learning.
 Be sure to send official transcripts from any previously attended colleges to MSTC Admissions, 500 32nd St. North, Wisconsin Rapids, WI 54494.

 Transfer credit typically takes 4-5 weeks to process from the point of receipt to the point of posting on the student's academic record.

 - AP, CLEP and ACT-PEP - Credit by National Examination

 - Work Experience Credit